 It was one of those pictures where Buckley looks at you straight on and, as you walk away from it, you keep glancing back, feeling like somebody’s watching you.
 The letters above the picture announce, "YOU CAN’T WIN," and Bigger mutters to himself, "You crook."

 He counts his money and swears that he’s always broke.
 He needs another twenty cents to go to the movie and buy a magazine.
 He really wants to see a movie.

 The thing is, they’d never robbed a white man before.
-It seemed safer to rob blacks, their own people, because they knew a white policeman wouldn’t care as much.
+It seemed safer to rob black people, because they knew a white policeman wouldn’t care as much.
 Robbing Blum’s seems like a terrible thing, like it would bring the wrath of the entire police force upon them.